 Jump to:

-Kosha Mangsho is a very popular goat meat curry from the City of Joy, Kolkata.
-The word ‘Kosha’ means dry so the gravy is quite thick which is perfect with paratha, luchi or any Indian flatbreads.
+Mutton Kosha is a very popular goat meat curry from the City of Joy, Kolkata.
+The word ‘Kosha’ means dry so the gravy is quite thick, perfect with paratha, luchi or any Indian flatbreads.
 For South Indians, this curry is superb with dosa, appam and idlis too 🙂 I have tried all three.

 My bong friend, Rajasree's recipe